 Sopo’aga Waterfalls

-If you go a bit further along the ridge to the right you’ll get a beautiful view of the rainforest-covered valley disappearing into the distance.
+If you go a bit further along the ridge to the right, you’ll get a beautiful view of the rainforest-covered valley disappearing into the distance.

 Lalomanu Beach

-Fia Fia Show
+Samoan Fia Fia Show

 See a Sunday Service at a Christian Church

-Christianity arrived in Samoa in 1830 by missionaries from abroad and Samoans adopted the religion quickly.
-Samoa is now a Christian country and going to church on Sunday is a big part of their culture.
+Christianity arrived in Samoa in 1830 with missionaries from abroad and Samoans adopted the religion quickly.
+Samoa is now a Christian country, and going to church on Sunday is a big part of their culture.
 It’s even considered a national day of rest.
 If you get the chance to be in a village on Sunday, make sure to attend a ceremony.
 It’s wonderful to see the clothes people wear and how the families get together.

 Samoa Umu Experience